vinaykumarkv/Hate_Speech_Detection_API/README.md

-# Simple Text Sentiment Classifier API
+# Hate Speech Detection API

 This is a lightweight web API that takes any text input and classifies it as one of three categories:
 **hateful** – strongly negative / toxic